 The cornerstone of our China pharmaceuticals business is the 51% ownership interest we acquired in Erye in October 2009.
 Erye was founded more than 50 years ago and represents an established, vertically-integrated pharmaceutical business.
-Historically, Erye has concentrated its efforts on the manufacturing and distribution of generic antibiotic products and has received approximately 150 production certificates from the State Food and Drug Administration of China, or SFDA, covering both antibiotic prescription drugs and active pharmaceutical intermediates.
-Erye's revenue for the twelve months ending September 30, 2009 was \$58.1 million.
+Historically, Erye has concentrated its efforts on the manufacturing and distribution of generic antibiotic products and has received more than 160 production certificates from the State Food and Drug Administration of China, or SFDA, covering both antibiotic prescription drugs and active pharmaceutical intermediates.
+Erye's revenue for 2009 was in excess of \$60 million on an unaudited basis.